csci-1301/csci-1301.github.io/labs/Variables/readme.md

 title: Variable Manipulation
 ---

-In this lab you will declare and initialize variables and learn about arithmetic operators.
+This lab serves multiple goals:

+- To help you develop good lab habits,
+- To declare, assign and display variables of different datatypes,
+- To understand how to use arithmetic operators,
+- To experience the differences in numerical datatypes,
+- To use combined assignment operators.

 # Variable Manipulation